 Choose a kind of rice that’s convenient to use.
 Feel free to experiment, but know that Spanish Paella contains many ingredients, and you might end up with a lot of waste if you’re unhappy with the final result of some rice.

-Basmati can add a high taste and textures, brown or wild rice.
-Follow the package instructions for washing and rice cooking.
+Basmati can add a high taste and texture brown or wild rice.
+Follow the package instructions for washing and cooking rice.

 Make sure you keep your vegetables and seafood cool in the fridge, keep track of the temperature, and always have fridge repair contacts if there’s a problem.
 Chop a little onion, garlic, and tomato thoroughly.

 Heat the pot of olive oil and add it when the cup is hot.
 When the oil is hot, toss in the uncooked rice.
 The frying of rice without cooking gives it a taste of sweetness.